On this page: Welcome to project business – Who benefits? – How can you benefit? – Latest news – The driving force – The book – Questions & answers

 The Project Business Foundation helps develop that.

-In 2019, Oliver F. Lehmann was a co-founder and the President of the Project Business Foundation, a professional association established under Swiss law.
+In 2019, Oliver F. Lehmann was a co-founder and President of the Project Business Foundation, a professional association established under Swiss law.
 Under this name, the association existed until June 2022.

 In July 2022, Oliver F. Lehmann readjusted the Project Business Foundation as a think tank with a pure focus on not-for-profit work, such as